For information regarding the Plumas County Health and Human Services Center Biomass project, check out our new page.

 From Planning to Implementation

-Implementation of PEER MAP began in 2015 with the launch of development of a biomass-powered boiler to be located at the Plumas County Health and Human Services building and Feather River College dormitories in Quincy, funded by the California Energy Commission.
+Implementation of PEER MAP began in 2015 with the launch of development of a biomass-powered boiler to be located at the Plumas County Health and Human Services building in Quincy, funded by the California Energy Commission.
 This facility is projected to save the county a great deal of money in annual heating costs, and the coupling of a biomass boiler with a small-scale power generator will result in an innovative system that will be the first of its kind in California.
-A system is expected to be online by the late winter of 2017.
+A system is expected to be online by early 2018.

 Since the development of PEER MAP, Sierra Institute has been working with entities around the county to explore opportunities for converting to biomass heat.
 Feasibility studies for biomass heating systems have been conducted for schools, hospitals, and government buildings; unfortunately, raising sufficient capital to cover the costs of equipment and installation can be a barrier to implementation.